chriseldredge/chriseldredge.github.io/source/_posts/2012-07-26-MSBuild-NuGet-Visual-Studio-Hackery.markdown

 way so MSBuild and Visual Studio will ignore it, but making it easy for us to restore it without losing metadata like HintPath and SpecificVersion.

-As long as we remember to <code>--unconvert</code> before committing, this new featuer should provide a great benefit.
+As long as we remember to <code>--unconvert</code> before committing, this new feature should provide a great benefit.